1995–96 Cleveland Cavaliers season: Regular season

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Brandon was selected for the 1996 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
 Meanwhile, Sura was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team.
-Brandon finished tied in sixteenth place in Most Valuable Player voting, and also finished tied in third place along with Ferry in Most Improved Player voting, while Phills finished tied in eighth place, and head coach Mike Fratello finished in second place in Coach of the Year voting, behind Phil Jackson of the Chicago Bulls.
+Brandon finished tied in 16th place in Most Valuable Player voting, and also finished tied in third place along with Ferry in Most Improved Player voting, while Phills finished tied in eighth place, and head coach Mike Fratello finished in second place in Coach of the Year voting, behind Phil Jackson of the Chicago Bulls.

-In the Eastern Conference First Round of the 1996 NBA playoffs, the Cavaliers faced off against the 5th-seeded New York Knicks for the second consecutive year.
-However, despite having home-court advantage in the series, the Cavaliers were swept by the Knicks in three straight games, thus losing the series.

 For the second straight season, the Cavaliers were known as a low-scoring, defensive team led by Fratello's slow-paced, defensive coaching style.
 The team finished 28th in the NBA in scoring averaging 91.1 points per game, while allowing 88.5 points per game from their opponents, which was the best in the league; the Cavaliers' scoring average was the second-lowest during the regular season, as the expansion Vancouver Grizzlies finished last in the league averaging 89.8 points per game.

+The Cavaliers finished eleventh in the NBA in home-game attendance, with an attendance of 730,095 at the Gund Arena during the regular season.

+NBA playoffs

+In the Eastern Conference First Round of the 1996 NBA playoffs, and for the second consecutive year, the Cavaliers faced off against the 5th–seeded New York Knicks, who were led by All-Star center Patrick Ewing, Anthony Mason and John Starks.
+Despite both teams finishing with the same regular-season record, the Cavaliers had home-court advantage in the series.
+However, the Cavaliers lost the first two games to the Knicks at home at the Gund Arena, before losing Game 3 on the road, 81–76 at Madison Square Garden, thus losing the series in a three-game sweep.

+Aftermath

 Following the season, Majerle signed as a free agent with the Miami Heat after only one season with the Cavaliers, while Cage signed with the Philadelphia 76ers, and Miner retired after four seasons in the NBA due to injuries, only playing just 19 games with the Cavaliers this season due to a knee injury.
 After missing the previous two seasons due to a back injury, former All-Star center Brad Daugherty also retired, ending his eight-year career in the NBA with the Cavaliers.